djcrizzlefish/AutoSegVal/README.md

 # AutoSegVal (Working but still in progress)
 ## Problem ##
 When conducting PCI segmentation validation, you must run port scans against each individual CDE network from each Business network.
 This is a time consuming process that requires the auditor to monitor nMap scans for hours at a time.
 This script was built to minimize the amount of wasted time that comes with doing PCI segmentation validation.
+This script will run nMap scans against each individual CDE network and combine the results into a easy-to-read HTML file.
+This script is meant to be run once on each Business network.

 ## Installation ##
 - mkdir AutoSegVal